ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 }
 ```

-__Note:__ If the _txn_ claim is issued, you are responsible for making sure to keep relevant audit informaiton given that session.
+__Note:__ If the _txn_ claim is issued, you are responsible for making sure to keep relevant audit information given that session.
 See the OpenId Connect spec linked above for more information.

 #### Example: Add birthdate and gender claims